Solved! Is a Home Warranty Worth It?

 Home warranties offer homeowners extra protection against appliance and whole-home system failures.

-Home warranties tend to come up in conversation during the process of buying or selling a home, but they are not always widely understood.
+Home warranties are often mentioned during the process of buying or selling a home, but they are not always widely understood.
 So what is a home warranty, and what does a home warranty cover?
 The best home warranties are designed to cover whole-home systems and appliances that can fail as a result of normal wear and tear over time.
-Systems that are commonly covered by a home warranty can include HVAC, plumbing, water heaters, electrical wiring, washers and dryers, etc. If a system or appliance needs repairs or replacement, homeowners can file a claim and will only pay a service call-out fee.
+Systems that are commonly covered by a home warranty can include heating, ventilation, and air conditioning (HVAC); plumbing; water heaters; electrical wiring; and washers and dryers.
+If a system or appliance needs repairs or replacement, homeowners can file a claim and will only pay a predetermined service call-out fee.
 This helps protect homeowners from the brunt of the cost, and their total cost will be far less than it would have been without a home warranty.
-It’s important to be aware of exactly what is covered under a particular home warranty, and what might cause coverage to be invalidated.
+It’s important for homeowners to be aware of exactly what is covered under a particular home warranty, and what might cause coverage to be invalidated.
 For example, if a homeowner attempts to fix their water heater themselves before making a claim, the home warranty company may refuse to cover subsequent repairs.
-It’s possible to buy a home warranty any time, but most home warranties are acquired during the house-selling process.
+It’s possible to buy a home warranty at any time, but most home warranties are acquired during the house-selling process.
 A new owner may purchase a warranty as protection for their new investment, or a seller may include it in the contract as an incentive to buy.

 A home warranty’s worth is only as good as what it covers.